fizzion/fizzion-normalize.scss/README.md

 `$base-font-size` : Base font-size as a percentage, applied to the root.
 Defaults to `100%`.

-`$base-line-height`: Base line-heigath as unitless ratio, applied to the root.
+`$base-line-height`: Base line-height as unitless ratio, applied to the root.

-Defaults to `1.15`.
+`$base-font-family`: Base font-family stack, applied to the root.
+Defaults to `Times, serif`.

 <a href="https://github.com/necolas/normalize.css"><img